samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 > This midweek brick consists of a 75-minute bike workout where you'll sustain
 > 60 minutes of effort between 80-85% FTP before dismounting and transitioning
-> quickly into your running gear and doing a short20-minute run at an Easy-
+> quickly into your running gear and doing a short 20-minute run at an Easy-
 > Moderate, RPE6 pace to increase your familiarity with running well straight
 > off the bike.